 If you’re interested in reading more about how our brains learn languages, you can always check out neurological studies and the most recent language data!

 Studies have shown that adults learn languages better while young kids learn languages faster.
+So inevitably, some adults sign their kids up for language learning classes even if they are a bit expensive.

 For instance, comparing how children and adults learn a foreign language, children typically learn kinesthetically (tactical, hands-on learning).
 In contrast, adults tend to learn through traditional instruction (ex. repetition, grammar rules, sentence structure, etc.).
 Even though the children and adults are being taught the same language, in the end, the children’s language knowledge won’t be as accurate as of the adults’ language knowledge.